Extending edge colorings of distance-3 matchings in the Cartesian product of graphs: Admissible edge-colorings of the Cartesian product of bipartite graphs

-STEP 1: Suppose that an edge $(x_1,\dots,x_k)(y_1,\dots,y_k) \in E(G)$ connects two vertices that differ in the $j$th coordinate, and its prescribed color appears in the coloring of the graph $G_l$ for some $l \neq j$.
-Since $G_l$ is regular, there must be an edge $(x_l,z) \in E(G_l)$ that got this prescribed color in the canonical coloring.
-In this case, we perform a rotation on the square $x_jy_j \square x_lz$.
-This rotation affects only the internal edges of a brick-neighborhood of the precolored edge, ensuring that the brick-neighborhoods of the other precolored edges remain unchanged (see Remark \ref{internal-external}).
+STEP 1: Consider an edge $e = v^{(j:x)}v^{(j:y)} \in E(G)$ whose prescribed color appears in the coloring of $G_l$ for some $l \neq j$.
+Since $G_l$ is regular, there exists an edge $v_lz \in E(G_l)$ colored with this color.
+By performing a rotation on the square with vertices $\{v^{(j:x)}, v^{(j:y)}, v^{(j:x,l:z)}, v^{(j:y,l:z)}\}$, the edge $e$ receives its prescribed color.
+This operation modifies only the internal edges of the brick-neighborhood of $e$, ensuring that the coloring of the brick-neighborhoods of all other precolored edges remains unchanged (see Remark \ref{internal-external}).